Astros keep ratcheting up pressure, beat Rays to send ALCS to Game 7

 But Correa helped Baker breathe easy.
 His game-winning homer both extended Houston’s run and kept Valdez on ice.
 That’s how Valdez, 26, got to facing Blake Snell with the season resting on his left arm.
 Cash stuffed his lineup with seven right-handed batters.
 In response, Valdez threw six dominant innings to aid a heaving bullpen.

-A few hours before first pitch, Cash lamented the offense aside from Randy Arozarena.
-The outfielder had 10 extra-base hits in the playoffs, eight hits in this series and homers in two straight games.
-He’s been the opposite of a problem.
-The rest, though, have underachieved in Cash’s eyes.
-They’re flat — and a big part of the reason the Astros have won three straight.

-“We’ve had some big moments that have led to many wins in this postseason,” Cash said.
+“We’ve had some big moments that have led to many wins in this postseason,” Cash said of his uneven offense, a group that’s struggled outside of Randy Arozarena and Manuel Margot.
 “But we have not had that offense that just continues to put pressure on the pitcher or opposing defense.”

 Willy Adames answered that call with an RBI double in the second.
-The issue was that no one else did until Manuel Margot clubbed two late homers to dent a sturdy deficit.
-And once the fifth came, and the Astros leaped on Castillo, the Rays needed a big jolt.
-Snell exited after yielding a leadoff walk and a slow-rolling single.
+The issue was that no one else did until Margot clubbed two late homers to dent a sturdy deficit.
+And once the fifth came, and the Astros leaped on Castillo, the Rays needed that jolt.
+Snell exited after yielding a leadoff walk and slow-rolling single.
 He used 82 pitches to record just 12 outs.
-Castillo, the guy Cash taps when the pressure spikes, was thrust into a two-on, no-outs jam.
+Then Castillo, the guy Cash taps when the pressure spikes, was thrust into a two-on, no-out jam.

 One run would have been a little victory for Tampa Bay.
 The Astros scored four.

+“It’s one of those things where the situation dictated it,” Zunino added of the move.
+“It just didn’t work out in our favor.”

+“I was confused for sure,” added Snell, acknowledging that he always wants the ball.
+“But that’s what he thought the best call and decision was.”

 Maldonado, the Astros’ catcher, greeted Castillo with a well-placed sacrifice bunt.
-It appeared like a dinosaur in a matchup of two teams that have spearheaded baseball’s analytics movement.
+It appeared like a dinosaur crashing a matchup of two teams that have spearheaded the sport’s analytics movement.
 Yet it put runners on second and third with one out, and the Rays shifted three infielders to the left side of second base.
 If Springer pulled a grounder, they were primed to keep Yuli Gurriel on third.
-If he went the other way — if Castillo missed the low-and-inside target from catcher Mike Zunino — then the Rays were beaten.
+If he went the other way — if Castillo missed the low-and-inside target from Zunino — then the Rays were beat.

-So the dam broke with a backfiring plan: Castillo put a sinker on the outer half, and Springer stayed on it and poked a single where a second baseman typically plays.
+So the dam broke with a backfiring plan: Castillo put a sinker on the outer half, Springer stayed on it and poked a single where a second baseman typically plays.
 Two runs scored.
 The Astros took a lead they never lost.
-Altuve ripped an RBI double into the left field corner.
+Altuve followed with an RBI double into the left-field corner.
 Then, after Castillo walked Michael Brantley, Correa capped the rally with a run-scoring hit to left.

 Castillo entered the postseason with a 1.66 ERA 21⅔ innings.
 He entered this game with a 0.00 ERA in the postseason.
 In that same vein, the Rays’ bullpen had yet to allow an inherited runner to score in the playoffs.
 Each statistic favored Cash turning to Castillo in that moment.
 That just can’t always account for how the other side will fare.